My Work

 Hepworth House

-Im proud to be working on this university project which involves the full redevelopment of Hepworth House in Plymouth, transforming an existing, near obselete victorian building into a state-of-the-art optometry clinic.
+Im proud to be working on this university project which involves the full redevelopment of Hepworth House in Plymouth, transforming an existing, near obsolete building into a state-of-the-art optometry clinic.